 Slicking on a coat of paint is something you’re probably happy to do in your lounge but it’s often overlooked in a kitchen because it’s a little trickier to work around the cupboards.
 Invest in some kitchen and bathroom paint (which now comes in far more exciting shades than magnolia, white and cream) and protect the edges of your kitchen cabinets with masking tape.
 Try creating a feature wall of colour in an alcove or use blackboard paint to make it functional as well as stylish.

 Special tile paint also makes giving your splashback a new look easy – the latest formulations are so good that if you’re a messy painter, like me, they’ll dry smooth and glossy.
-I painted the tiles behind my hob a year ago and it still looks flawless.
+I painted the tiles behind my hob a year ago for a quick kitchen makeover and it still looks flawless.

 You can even paint your kitchen doors themselves.
 Solid timber is the best base for this but you can also paint other materials by using the right type of primer and basecoat.
 Given that you can even paint over laminate doors, there’s no excuse for not trying a fresh new shade.

 I’ve often wondered why my kitchen knobs were the same colour as the cabinetry but they didn’t stay that way for long.
 They were simple to unscrew and replace with some inexpensive wooden ones – so changing the look of my doors this way cost me around £25 in total.
 Try swapping your handles for glamorous glass, burnished metal or gleaming chrome – but a word of warning – you’ll need to swap like for like (e.g. 30cm wide handles for ones that measure the same) unless you’re handy with filler for the holes left behind.